Santa brings you Autopilot (and more)

 Add-ISKApps -Path "C:\ISK\Apps" -AssignTo $APGroupTag.id

-Of course, I didn't build all the features from scratch.
-Many parts have already been developed by other community members or are used in a similar way.
+Of course I did not build all these functions from scratch myself.
+Many parts were already worked out by other community members or were needed in a similar form.

 - MSEndpointMgr/IntuneWin32App: Provides a set of functions to manage all aspects of Win32 apps in Microsoft Endpoint Manager (Intune). (github.com)